harsha-sagar/reactjs-router-tutorials/README.md

-### tech stack
-* es6, reactjs

-### useful concepts -
+### Summary:
-routing across the react application
+Routing across the Reactjs application
-different branches corresponds to play around with specific feature
+Different branches corresponds to play around with different features of routing